nickmachairas/doctorate/docs/2-database/_database.rst

    :name: olson_iowa_erd_rot

    Intermediate E-R Diagram of *NYU Pile Capacity* after defining the database attributes from the *Olson APC* Database raw files and mapping the *Iowa PILOT* database attributes

+With the *Olson APC* ETL process complete, the next data source to be processed was *Iowa PILOT*.
+Every attribute from *Iowa PILOT* was mapped and the database for *NYU Pile Capacity* was expanded as shown in :numref:`olson_iowa_erd_rot`.
+The resulting database included 17 tables and 156 attributes.

+The next data source that was processed was *FHWA DFLTD v.2*.
+This was also the most complex ETL process as evident in :numref:`fhwa_py`.
+It was important to maintain the simple and straightforward structure of the *NYU Pile Capacity* database.
+The reason for that was to allow for the unified database to be queried directly from users with SQL code and to enable efficient interactions with interactive reporting solutions such as `Tableau <https://www.tableau.com/>`_ and `Metabase <https://www.metabase.com/>`_.
+As such, while the E-R diagrams for *NYU Pile Capacity* show one-to-many relationships for all tables, in reality most relationships are intended to be one-to-one.
+This was enforced on the application and not the database level.
+Write/alter actions were implemented only via the online user interface.
+Any direct query operations were and will be read-only with dedicated user accounts.
+For instance, a project may only have one associated boring record, one pile record and one load test record.
+However, multiple capacity values can be entered for a pile and a boring record may have multiple soil layers.